-In other words, make mention of something positive about the business that attracted you to them.
+In other words, mention something positive about the business that attracted you to them.

 That will get you on the recruiter’s good side.

-The key is to remain clear in your communication and ooze confidence.
+The key is to remain transparent in your communication and ooze confidence.

 Prep Your Product Manager Interview Questions Today

 There’s no better time than the present.

 That’s why you should take advantage of your time now to get ahead on landing your next big collaboration.

 Whether you’re a recruiter or a product specialist on the hunt for a job, this guide will help you get ready in advance.

 Don’t let an opportunity pass you by because you’re not prepared.